AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/system-tracked-update-feeds/system-tracked-update-feeds.md

 ---
 # System-tracked updates

-Adobe Workfront captures the activity taking place on certain objects by logging status information in the object's [!UICONTROL Updates] area.
+[!DNL Adobe Workfront] captures the activity taking place on certain objects by logging status information in the object's [!UICONTROL Updates] area.

 The [!UICONTROL Updates] area includes the following types of updates: